Mr. Thomas Hinman, Jr. - Department Leader

 Southington High School Mathematics Department Course Equivalency Procedures

 Over the last few years, an increasing number of students have enrolled in Mathematics courses outside of Southington High School with the intention of bypassing the recommended course made by his or her mathematics teacher for the following school year.
 While the Mathematics Department recognizes that such an act by a student is admirable, it also must make sure that the best interests of the student are considered.
-Click here for the letter on Course Equivalency Procedures.
+Course Equivalency Procedures letter.

 Math Lab Opens at SHS